nodejs/abi-stable-node/napi_basics.md

 ### *napi_finalize*
-Function pointer type for add-on provided functions that allow the user to be notified when externally-owned data is ready to be cleaned up because the object that it was associated with is garbage-collected.
+Function pointer type for add-on provided functions that allow the user to be notified when externally-owned data is ready to be cleaned up because the object with which it was associated with, has been garbage-collected.
 The user must provide a function satisfying the following signature which would get called upon the object's collection.
 Currently, `napi_finalize` can be used for finding out when objects that have external data are collected.
 ```C
 typedef void (*napi_finalize)(void* finalize_data, void* finalize_hint);
 ```